- Looking to start trading Boeing stock?

 Compare online trading platforms on Finty.
 Research fees, commissions, tradable assets, markets, etc.

 If you want to trade Boeing stock, you'll need to sign up with a discount broker.
 Here are the critical features to look for in a prospective broker.

 After the introduction of Robinhood's commission-free model in 2013, it didn't take long for other brokers to follow suit.
-In today’s broker environment, there's no reason why you should ever have to pay commissions when buying stocks listed on the US markets.
+In today’s broker environment, there's no reason why you should ever have to pay commissions when buying stocks listed on Canadian markets.

-Fractional shares allow you to invest in as little as a tenth of a share of BA.
+Fractional stocks allow you to invest in as little as a tenth of a stock of BA.
 As a result, you can have much less of your account value invested in one trade and diversify your investments.